*Updated December 8, 2021

 The question of “Are Influencers truly Influential” has officially been answered via BILLIONS of dollars in sales.
 Sadly, many of these sales have been for the not-so-ethical and green-washed-sustainable brands.
 These 20 sustainable fashion influencers are here to change that.

-**Note: I can bet that the majority of folks on this “sustainable fashion influencer” list will cringe and the word “influencer”.
+**Note: I can bet that the majority of folks on this “top sustainable fashion influencers” list will cringe and the word “influencer”.
 The great thing about the sustainable niche is that our main goal is to STOP over-consumption and instead, lead you on the path to conscious-consumerism.**

 Straight from the Oxford Dictionary (cannot even believe its in there): A person with the ability to influence potential buyers of a product or service by promoting or recommending the items on social media.